Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Russell Vale had a median income among taxpayers of $54,009.
-The average income stood at $74,323 in this period.
-Both figures are higher than national averages of $52,390 and $65,215 for Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates project median income to be approximately $58,794 and average income to reach $80,908 by September 2025.
-Census data indicates that household, family, and personal incomes in Russell Vale rank modestly, between the 42nd and 47th percentiles.
+The average income stood at $74,323.
+This is higher than the national average and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for median income would be approximately $58,794 as of September 2025.
+For average income, the estimate is around $80,908 by that date.
+Census data reveals household incomes rank at the 42nd percentile, family incomes at the 46th percentile, and personal incomes at the 47th percentile in Russell Vale.
 Income analysis shows that the $1,500 - 2,999 bracket dominates with 30.7% of residents (491 people).
-This pattern is similar to the region where 29.9% of residents occupy this income range.
-Housing affordability pressures are severe in Russell Vale, with only 82.8% of income remaining after housing costs, ranking at the 47th percentile.
+This pattern is similar to the region where 29.9% occupy this income range.
+Housing affordability pressures are severe, with only 82.8% of income remaining after housing costs, ranking at the 47th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income